 He was always in a perpetual state of revolution.

-So therefore he diluted the influence of the national government.
+So therefore, he diluted the influence of the national government.

-Reagan grew in eight years the national economy sixfold so by in so doing he diluted the influence of the national government.
+So in so doing, he diluted the influence of the national government.

-In 1976, you had Gerald Ford about whom there was only middling enthusiasm along came a more conservative, more vibrant, more exciting challenger in Ronald Reagan and it just didn't work out.
+Along came a more conservative, more vibrant, more exciting challenger in Ronald Reagan, and it just didn't work out.

-But take me rather than settling that one right here, take me back to seventy six and that crazy convention and because we're only a couple of years past Nixon's resignation and you know Republicans why listen we're of similar age.
+But rather than settling that one right here, take me back to 76 and that crazy convention because we're only a couple of years past Nixon's resignation.

 Was that the first election you voted in?